From MVP to Production Ready With Serverless

 Then define the lambda function, this time with an SQS trigger event:

-Notice the funny looking syntax.
+Notice the funny-looking type: embedded-entry-inline id: 3EkXJUgnkJmYX0sm2nWHGM syntax.
 This is called a cloud formation intrinsic function, which is a way to retrieve the underlying ID of the AWS resource.
 You will notice that this was not required for our S3 trigger example, which is kind of a quirk of CloudFormation.
 Since it is difficult to keep track of what services require which intrinsic functions, I found this amazing cheatsheet from Yan Cui very helpful.

 Serverless does not come without its own set of challenges and frustrations.
 Regardless, Serverless has become my favorite way to build products and companies.
 When faced with the uncertainty of the market and the need to iterate quickly I think choosing Serverless allows tremendous development speed with scale built in.
 What are your thoughts on Serverless?
 I hope you enjoyed these Serverless stories and I hope you feel empowered to dive in and build your next project with Serverless.